Japan's SoftBank hires Ford's chief lobbyist as it ramps up Washington profile

-June 29 (Reuters) - Ford Motor Co’s long-time top lobbyist is leaving the No. 2 U.S. automaker to join Japan’s Softbank Group, which is muscling up its Washington efforts, a person briefed on the matter confirmed on Friday.
+(Reuters) - Ford Motor Co’s (F.N) long-time top lobbyist is leaving the No. 2 U.S. automaker to join Japan’s Softbank Group (9984.T), which is muscling up its Washington efforts, a person briefed on the matter confirmed on Friday.

 Ojakli starts at SoftBank on Aug.
 1. A Ford spokeswoman did not immediately comment Friday.